chhotavakeel/updatedsite/pages/blog.md

 content-type: "static"
 ---

-Browse all published blog posts.
-These are chronological, time-sensitive posts alongside the evergreen digital garden notes.
+these are work-in-progress posts that exist alongside my writings.